MillyCodes/CodeLog/log.md

 # 100 Days Of Code - Log

+### Day 89: Thursday, November 22, 2018

+**Today's Progress**: Made React App Responsive.

+**Thoughts**: It's Thanksgiving so I didn't do much but review a clean up a few things.
+I ended up just making my weather app a single column since the responsive styles were not effective for some reason.
+I also read a few articles on React topics.
+Also fleshed out the ReadMe to add links and screenshot.

+**Link(s) to work**: [React Weather App](https://react-weatherapi.netlify.com/)

-### Day 87: Wednesday, November 21, 2018
+### Day 88: Wednesday, November 21, 2018

 **Today's Progress**: Completed React Weather App

 **Thoughts**: I was able to complete the react app pretty quickly and was able to deploy on Netlify right away.
-I was sharing it and was told it wasn't mobile responsive which is a big no-no so I worked on trying to update the styling to achieve this.
+I was sharing it and was told it wasn't mobile responsive which is a big no-no so I worked on trying to update the styling to achieve this and it was a pain to figure it out but I'm going to have to keep trying.

 **Link(s) to work**: [React Weather App](https://github.com/MillyCodes/WeatherReact)